 In FedTracker, the server should first generate the global watermark for ownership verification and the local fingerprints for traceability.
 The watermark and fingerprint generation algorithm is abstracted to ${\tt Gen}(\cdot)\rightarrow (D_T, \{F_i\}_{i=1}^K)$.
 The output of ${\tt Gen}(\cdot)$ has two parts.
-The former is the global watermark $D_T$, and the latter is $K$ different local fingerprints which is denoted as the set $\{F_i\}_{i=1}^K$.
+The former is the global watermark $D_T$, and the latter is $K$ different local fingerprints which are denoted as the set $\{F_i\}_{i=1}^K$.
 The pseudocode of the watermark and fingerprint generation algorithm is demonstrated in Algorithm \ref{algo:gen}.

 The global watermark is a specific trigger set $D_T$, which is composed of the trigger set data $x^T$ and the trigger set labels $y^T$.
-In our implementation, we can utilize any data-free trigger set generation algorithm as our watermark generation method.
+Any data-free trigger set generation algorithm can be utilized in the implementation.

-The local fingerprint for each client also consists of two parts, a secret key matrix $A_i \in \mathbb{R}^{M\times N}$ and a fingerprint bit string $F_i\in \{-1, 1\}^N$.
+The local fingerprint for each Client also consists of two parts, a secret key matrix $A_i \in \mathbb{R}^{M\times N}$ and a fingerprint bit string $F_i\in \{-1, 1\}^N$.
 In our implementation, we randomly generate the secret key matrix $A_i$ from the standard Gaussian distribution $\mathcal{N}(0, 1)$.
-And we generate the fingerprint bit strings by solving the optimization problem presented in Section \ref{sec:distinguish}.
+We generate the fingerprints by solving the optimization problem in Section \ref{sec:distinguish}.